-Ms. Woodsby was the Executive Director of the Partnership for Strong Communities, the statewide thought leader and backbone organization for the collective impact effort to end homelessness in Connecticut.
-In her leadership roles at the Partnership for Strong Communities, she led the statewide Reaching Home Campaign, which played a major role in Connecticut’s being named the first state to end chronic homelessness among Veterans, the second state to meet the federal definition of ending Veteran homelessness, and dramatically reducing chronic homelessness by more than 60 percent.
+Prior to joining TAC, Ms. Woodsby was the Executive Director of the Partnership for Strong Communities, the statewide policy, advocacy, and backbone organization for the collective impact effort to end homelessness in Connecticut.
+At the Partnership, she led the statewide Reaching Home campaign, which played a major role in Connecticut’s being named the first state to end chronic homelessness among Veterans and the second to meet the federal definition of ending Veteran homelessness, while reducing chronic homelessness among all populations by more than 60 percent.
 These efforts resulted in a substantial increase in the state’s stock of supportive and affordable housing and a streamlined system for addressing the long-term homelessness of people with disabilities.

 During her time as the Public Policy Director for the National Alliance on Mental Illness in Connecticut, Ms. Woodsby led a statewide mental health advocacy coalition, taking the lead on issues related to Medicaid, medication access, mental health parity, housing, and the decriminalization of serious mental illness.